Revamp?

 - Immortal Dominated cops - may prevent frustrations when playing with randoms

 - Gilza - my own weapon/skill rebalancing mod.
-It makes gameplay overall slightly less dependant on DPS skills, but overall is harder due to harsher weapon control.
+It makes gameplay overall slightly less dependant on DPS skills, but overall is harder due to harsher weapon control and ammo pick up.
+This rebalance also the game overall slightly harder, so maybe give it a go on vanilla DS difficulty first :)

 - Anti crash - self explanatory.
 People sometimes are assholes, and DS difficulty attracts these assholes like no other.